-CEO's Advisory Council and Mission Statement
+Advisory Council and Statement of Purpose

-Our mission is to defend free expression, pure and simple.
+We defend free expression, pure and simple.

 Vincent Blasi Corliss Lamont Professor of Civil Liberties, Columbia Law School